fluree/docs.flur.ee/src/content/0.10.0/docs/infrastructure/system_collections.md

 Predicate | Type | Description
 ---|---|---
 `_predicate/name` | `string` | (required) Actual predicate name.
 Must be namespaced, and convention is to namespace it using the collection name you intend it to be used within.
 Technically any predicate can be placed on any subject, but using a `spec` can restrict this behavior.
+Note that if you intend to use GraphQL tools, predicate names must conform to `/[_A-Za-z][_0-9A-Za-z]*/`.
+If you do not conform to this standard, queries issued to the `/graphql` endpoint will still work, but many GraphQL tools will not.
 `_predicate/doc` | `string` | (optional) Doc string for this predicate describing its intention.
 This description is also used for GraphQL automated schema generation.
 `_predicate/type` | `tag` | (required) Data type of this predicate such as `string`, `integer`, or a reference (join) to another subject - `ref`.
 See table below for valid data types.
 `_predicate/unique` | `boolean` | (optional) True if this predicate acts as a primary key.
 Unique predicates can be used for idsubject (as the `_id` value in a transaction or query).
 (Default false.)